BEMRosetta/BEMRosetta/README.md

 Moreover, BEMRosetta allows to view and visually compare the meshes from different programs.

-BEMRosetta runs on Windows and Linux, **no install is necessary in Windows** [(see Install)](https://github.com/izabala123/BEMRosetta/tree/master/install), and it includes a GUI and [a command line version](https://github.com/izabala123/BEMRosetta/blob/master/other/test).
+BEMRosetta runs on Windows and Linux, **no install is necessary in Windows** [(see Install)](https://github.com/izabala123/BEMRosetta/tree/master/install), and it includes a GUI, [a command line version](https://github.com/izabala123/BEMRosetta/blob/master/other/test) and a library (DLL).

 ## Features
 ### - Supported file formats